thuguerre/WebSiteQuickAddingForTodoist/DEPLOYMENT.md

 ## Java API

+These are the command lines to execute to build and deploy API on Google Cloud Platform AppEngine.
+They come from [Google Cloud Endpoints Java8 Samples](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/appengine-java8/endpoints-v2-backend).

+> Be careful, the real GCP Application ID is set in the configuration files (Java and Javascript).
+You will not have rights to deploy on it.
+You will first need to generate your own GCP Application ID and modify the configuration files before executing command lines.

 ### On Google Cloud Platform TEST Environment

 First be sure your `gcloud` SDK aims to the TEST Environment: